Religious Education Staff

 Modern resources, in-depth study

-Following the Understanding Faith curriculum, as a student at St Mary’s College you will be educated in Church teachings, aspects of worship, liturgy and experience, Church history, and Christian ethics.
+As a student at St Mary’s College following the Understanding Faith curriculum and Tō Tātou Whakapono Our Faith RE Curriculum, you will be educated in Church teachings, aspects of worship, liturgy and experience, Church history, and Christian ethics.
 Teaching is based on the Authority of the Church through Scripture, Tradition and Magisterial documents.
 Resources are up-to-date and all programmes, except Year 7, are digitally integrated.

 Credits for NCEA, University Entrance approved